kan15051/kan15051/README.md

 ## About me

-Hi, my name is Kantaphon Trayok, or you can call me Kan.
+Hi, I'm Kan.
-Currently, I am studying Computer Engineering at Chulalongkorn University.
+Currently, I'm studying Computer Engineering at Chulalongkorn University.

 <!--
 **kan15051/kan15051** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.